Applications are now open for courses starting in January 2026

 Entry requirements

-To take part in this programme, you should have been out of education for 3 years if you studied at National 5 level and 5 years if you studied at Higher level.
+✅ You must have been out of formal education for at least 3 years (if you last studied at National 5 level) or 5 years (if you last studied at Higher level).

 Future prospects